 By Jaspreet Kaur

-The author is a Research Scholar, from Punjabi University, Patiala, and is associated with Peoples Pulse, Research Organization on Electoral politics.
-She can be reached at peoplespulse. hyd @ gmail.com
+About the author: Jaspreet Kaur is a Research Scholar from Punjabi University, Patiala.
+She is associated with Peoples Pulse, Research Organisation on Electoral politics and can be reached at email@example.com)